netlify-labs/netlify-plugin-sitemap/README.md

 ## Configuration

-Configure the plugin `buildDir`.
-Default is the `publish` directory from your site build settings.
+By default, the plugin generates a sitemap based on the `publish` directory configured in your site build settings or `netlify.toml`.
+To change the default behavior use the `buildDir` configuration.

 ```toml
 [[plugins]]